 Visiting this UNESCO World Heritage site in the beautiful Emilia-Romagna region was like walking straight into a medieval storybook.
 A fortified castle looms over the city center.
 It’s complete with a moat, drawbridges, towers and a dungeon.

 In the town center, mazes of cobblestone paths and arches hide hidden passages.
 Brick housing and terracotta roofs line the tiny streets.
-The shopping is good: everything from luxury clothing to artisanal wares and Italian patented shoes.
+The shopping is good: everything from luxury clothing to artisanal wares and Italian leather shoes.